-It is important to note also that we are considering development proposals through the planning application process for brownfield sites in three areas of the Borough of Great Yarmouth.
+It is important to note also that Wwe are considering development proposals through the planning application process for brownfield sites in three areas of the Borough of Great Yarmouth.
 Whilst there is no guarantee that there will be dwellings permitted on this site, there could be up to 25 dwellings provided through this route, in advance of the Local Plan, but delivered in an acceptable way for the protected landscape of the Broads.
+The figure of 25 includes a potential Gypsy and Traveller site which could help GYBC meet their identified need of 10 pitches.